oguzgelal/reclare/README.md

 The `decrement` event hits two declarations, first one requires the counter to be greater than zero.
 It will only be invoked if the situation function returns a true (or a truthy) value, or is true / truthy itself; otherwise, its reaction and reducer will not be executed.
 If it is the case that the counter is at zero, the second declaration will be invoked, which will fire an alert.

-As for broadcasting these events, it would simply look like this:
+And broadcasting these events would look something like this:

 ```javascript
 <Button value="+" onClick={() => broadcast('increment')} />